AdrianAVA9/calculator/README.md

 # calculator

-Practice CI/CD and unit testing
+Overview
+This repository serves as a personal project aimed at enhancing skills in Continuous Integration/Continuous Deployment (CI/CD) and practicing unit testing.